Aliases for NAGK Gene

 GeneCards Summary for NAGK Gene

 NAGK (N-Acetylglucosamine Kinase) is a Protein Coding gene.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism and Amino sugar and nucleotide sugar metabolism.
+Among its related pathways are Amino sugar and nucleotide sugar metabolism.
 GO annotations related to this gene include N-acylmannosamine kinase activity and N-acetylglucosamine kinase activity.

 UniProtKB/Swiss-Prot for NAGK Gene